 Achieving The Impossible Is Never Good Enough

 Just when you think you’ve seen it all, you learn of yet another mind bending project being planned, and The World Dubai man made archipelago of islands just off the Dubai coast is a perfect example.
+At the time of writing, The World Dubai was not considered to be one of the top tourist attractions in Dubai, but this is very likely to change as more and more of the islands are developed and occupied.

 The World Dubai archipelago development consists of several small man made islands which when seen from above, look like a miniature version of our world.
 The project is located four kilometers from the coast and all the islands get water and electricity from the mainland via a network of underwater pipes and cables.